3DPrintings

 Intellectual Property Concerns:

-The ease of digital file-sharing in 3D printing raises concerns about intellectual property (IP) protection.
+The ease of digital file-sharing in this process raises concerns about intellectual property (IP) protection.
 Designs can be easily replicated or modified without authorisation, posing challenges for creators and rights holders.

 Size Limitations